 If you worry about the price being too high (selling both at the same time), Re-Purpose The E-Book And Make It A Free Report For Your Subscribers.

-A Free Report Is Usually A Shorter Version And A More General Version Of The Actual E-Book.
+Note: A Free Report Is Usually A Shorter Version And A More General Version Of The Actual E-Book.

-If Your E-Book Is About Generating Traffic Through Different Methods, You Can Re-Title The Free Report To “How To Get Instant Traffic Through Buying Solo Ads”.
+For Instance: If Your E-Book Is About Generating Traffic Through Different Methods, You Can Re-Title The Free Report To “How To Get Instant Traffic Through Buying Solo Ads”.

 You Are Giving The First Method As A Teaser; For Them To Understand About Traffic Generation.